 J. Roland Folse MD Endowed Chair

-Professor and Chair, Division of General Surgery
+Professor and Chair, SIU General Surgery

 Vice Chair, Department of Surgery